AleksanteriK/cpp-ncurses_textgame/README.md

-This is going to be an text based adventure game.
-Pushing versions here.
+This is going to be a text based adventure game.
+Pushing updates here.